 “This process of linking existing knowledge to new experiences strengthens cognitive associations, helps with knowledge transfer and improves memory,” she continued.

 Chatting about your time away, especially while recalling pleasant memories, can help you both remember the good times you had.
-This can make it easier for kids to remember their trip long after you’ve put away the suitcases.
+This can help children remember their trip long after it ends.

 “Travel provides multiple opportunities for new experiences and therefore has the ability to activate different regions of the brain,” Jessica shared in her interview.
 “These activations strengthen the connections between neurons in the brain and increase its ability to change and adapt in response to new experiences, leading to increased learning capacity.”